ChrisWhealy/DistributedSystemNotes/Lecture 21.md

 The point here is that the map function produces data in the form of key/value pairs.

-Usually, these key/value pairs are qualified as being ***intermediate*** because they represent some halfway point in our calculation, and require further processing by the reduce function.
+Usually, these key/value pairs are qualified as being ***intermediate*** because they represent some halfway point in our calculation and require further processing by the reduce function.
 However, in the case of distributed `grep`, the map function has already completed the required processing, either by identifying where in the document the target pattern occurs, or by returning an empty result; thus, in this case, the reduce function could be implemented as a ***do nothing*** function that simply returns whatever value it has been passed.<sup id="a2">[2](#f2)</sup>

 ### The Shuffle Phase